Azure/arc_jumpstart_docs/docs/scenario_guidelines/_index.md

 ---
 type: docs
-title: "Scenario Write-up Guidelines"
+title: "Jumpstart contribution guidelines"
-linkTitle: "Scenario Write-up Guidelines"
+linkTitle: "Jumpstart contribution guidelines"
 weight: 7
 ---

-# Jumpstart Scenario Write-up Guidelines
+## Jumpstart contribution guidelines

 **Thank you for considering contributing to the Arc Jumpstart, it is highly appreciated!**